|

 The Graham County Courthouse does not contain any Birth, Marriage, or Death Records.
 These may be obtained from The Division of Records and Statistics, State Department of Health, Phoenix, 85007.
 They have birth and death records available since that July 1909.
 And also, similar records originating in the county seat since 1887

-of Graham County
+Cemeteries of Graham County

-Graham County Ghost
+Graham County Superintendent

 Eastern